KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the ``KeyboardInputViewController/services`` autocomplete provider.

+``KeyboardInputViewController`` has many open autocomplete-related functions that can be used to configure how it performs autocomplete, which text it uses, etc. You can also use the ``AutocompleteContext`` to configure how autocomplete behaves.

+However, ieverything eventually comes down to which ``AutocompleteProvider`` you use.
+The ``Autocomplete/LocalProvider`` in [KeyboardKit Pro][pro] will honor all supported configurations, while ``Autocomplete/RemoteProvider`` will not.

 Views like the autocomplete ``Autocomplete/Toolbar`` can list these suggestions and handle suggestion with the main ``KeyboardActionHandler``.

-## How to disable autocomplete and autocorrect
+## How to configure autocomplete

+You can override any autocomplete-related property or function in ``KeyboardInputViewController``, such as ``KeyboardInputViewController/autocompleteText`` or ``KeyboardInputViewController/performAutocomplete()``, to customize how autocomplete is handled by the controller.

+You can use the ``AutocompleteContext`` to perform in-memory changes that are not persisted, such as using ``AutocompleteContext/isAutocorrectEnabled`` & ``AutocompleteContext/isAutocompleteEnabled`` to enable or disable autocomplete & autocorrect.

-You can use ``AutocompleteContext/isAutocorrectEnabled`` to disable autocorrection, and ``AutocompleteContext/isAutocompleteEnabled`` to disable autocomplete.
-You can also disable autocorrection by applying a ``SwiftUI/View/autocorrectionDisabled(with:)`` modifier to the keyboard view.
+You can also disable autocorrection by applying a ``SwiftUI/View/autocorrectionDisabled(with:)`` view modifier to the keyboard view.

-## How to customize the autocomplete behavior

-You can customize the autocomplete behavior by replacing the ``AutocompleteProvider`` in ``KeyboardInputViewController/services`` with a custom provider.
-You can also customize the ``KeyboardInputViewController`` to change the autocomplete behavior.

-For instance, the controller's ``KeyboardInputViewController/autocompleteText`` property is used to determine which text to use for autocomplete.
-You can override it to customize which text to use, without having to create a custom autocomplete provider.
+``AutocompleteContext`` also has an ``AutocompleteContext/autocorrectDictionary`` that can be used to add custom autocorrect text replacements, which for instance will be used by the ``Autocomplete/LocalProvider``.

+``AutocompleteContext`` also has an ``AutocompleteContext/preferredSuggestionCount`` that can be used to tell the provider how many suggestions to return.
+This is just a preferred value, which isn't guaranteed to be honored by the provider.

+Finally, you can use the ``AutocompleteSettings`` to perform persistent changes, that can sync between the main app and keyboard extensions, and will be automatically restored the next time the app or keyboard is launched.
+See <doc:Settings-Article> for more information.